+Summary:

+20 replies have been provided, where 16 companies reply 'yes' and 5 companies 'no'.
+Of the 5 companies, 4 companies explicitly mention connected mode DRX enhancements as potential additional topic.
+In multiple answers Rel-16 and Rel-17 power saving work is also mentioned – it can also be noted that no explicit restrictions for such features have been agreed or identified so far.

+The limited time for the SI was also mentioned, and in order to finalize the objectives explicitly mentioned in the SI scope, proposal is to focus on the mentioned eDRX and RRM relaxation topics during the SI phase.
+C-DRX and other topics can be considered as 2nd priority or discussion left for the normative phase.

+For power saving, study on extended DRX for idle and inactive modes and RRM relaxation for stationary RedCap devices is prioritized, and input to be provided to TR 38.875.
+Further topics can be discussed as 2nd priority or potentially left for WI phase.

 The SID only mentions "RRM relaxation for stationary devices", and it is not explicitly stated whether such relaxation should apply to neighboring cells and/or the serving cell.
 Also, it is not explicitly stated whether relaxation should apply in RRC_IDLE and/or RRC_INACTIVE and/or RRC_CONNECTED.
 Companies are asked to provide preliminary input on what they think should be the scope of the RRM relaxation objective.

 Question 4 (RRM relaxation scope): Which cells and RRC states RAN2 should focus on when studying RRM relaxation for stationary RedCap devices?